pragmatta/photoshop-generator-core/README.md

 - NPM: https://www.npmjs.com/package/photoshop-generator-sample

 ## Changelog
+### v4.4.0
+- Added new method documentCount for getting the document count

 ### v4.3.0
 - Added option count to layerGetNextLayer/layerGetPreviousLayer
 - Added new method documentGetSelectedLayers for getting a collection of selected layers